her-e/Active-Directory-Lab/README.md

     <li>  Oracle VirtualBox Installation </li>
   </ul>
 <br/>
-There will be 3 parts to complete this Lab:
+There will be 2 main parts to complete this Lab:
 <br/>
 <br/>
 1. Set up and configure <B>Domain Controller</B>.